gwendall/natuerlich/docs/docs/all-components.md

 ### `PointerController` and `PointerHand`

 The `PointerController` and `PointerHand` components manage the action of pointing at objects when the select button is pressed or a pinch gesture is detected, respectively.
 They include cursor and ray visualization, and they share the same properties as the `Controllers` component, with the addition of `rayMaxLength`, `rayVisible`, and `cursorOffset`.
+The `PointerController` can also be used to emit the "onWheel" eventusing the "xr-standard-thumbstick" when pointing at something.
+In combination with "koestlich" the "onWheel" event will lead to scrolling.
+The scroll speed can be controlled using the `scrollSpeed` property.
+Setting the `scrollSpeed` to `null` disables emitting "onWheel".

 ### `TeleportHand` and `TeleportController`